flykizz/buri-ui/packages/buri-eslint-config/README.md

-# Eslint Config of Burit
+# Eslint Config of Buri

 ## Install